Postgraduate Course: Comparative Analysis of Social and Public Policy (PGSP11104)

 On completion of this course, the student will be able to:

-- have a good understanding of the role of theory and modelling in comparative analysis
+- Have a good understanding of the role of comparisons in policy debates and policy making

-- have a good knowledge about data sources and their limitations [including web-based sources]
+- Have a good knowledge about comparative data sources and their limitations

 |Graduate Attributes and Skills